Caring For Your

-We recommend maintaining your Bermuda lawn at a height between .75” and 1.5”.
-You should cut the grass frequently enough so that no more that 1/3 of the grass blade is removed in one cutting.
+We recommend maintaining your Bermuda lawn at a height between .75" and 1.5".
+You should cut the grass frequently enough so no more than 1/3 of the grass blade is removed in one cutting.
 Always use a sharp blade.
 A dull blade tears the grass blade rather than making a clean cut.
 This not only makes the tips appear brown, but provides an entry way for pathogens.
 In the spring time, typically in late March in north Georgia, set your mower on its lowest setting.
-This is called “scalping” the lawn.
-This will make it easier to maintain the proper height throughout the growing season and help your lawn “green up” faster.
+This is called "scalping" the lawn.
+Scalping will make it easier to maintain the proper height throughout the growing season and help your lawn "green up" faster.
 Unless the lawn has been neglected and the Bermuda grass is tall, you should avoid bagging clippings.
 Following the above instructions and allowing the clippings to return to the lawn returns nitrogen to your lawn.

 The Southeast United States is blessed to have two seasons of weeds: summer weeds and winters weeds.
 Most people are more familiar with summer weeds such as crabgrass and dandelions; however, winter weeds such as Annual blue grass and Henbit can be just as bothersome.
 Crabgrass and Annual bluegrass (Poa annua) are particularly troublesome because they can displace the Bermuda grass, stealing valuable nutrients from your lawn.
 Once established, these weeds can be difficult to eradicate.
 That's why Turf Masters provides four pre-emergent (weed prevention) application rounds per year-two in the spring and two in the fall.
 These pre-emergents prevent weed seeds from rooting in the soil and are effective on a broad variety of weeds.